 The University strongly encourages every member of the community-faculty, staff, students, and visitors-to report any crime promptly.
-To report a crime or emergency, members of the community should call the

-Department of Public Safety.
-Police officers are available for emergency response 24 hours a day, seven days a week.
+To report a crime or emergency, members of the community should call the Department of Public Safety.
+Cleveland County Sheriff's deputies are available for emergency response 24 hours a day, seven days a week.